chandusurisetty/v2vbot/README.md

 My goal is to create an AI Call Service with a previous memory storage system.

+**Special Thanks**

+Special Thanks to palm for making this bot and API service

 **Contributions:**

 If you find this project interesting, please consider contributing!